-With gas cooktops you have instant heat control.
-We lab test and review the latest models to help you find the best gas cooktop for you.
+Get instant heat control with a gas cooktop.
+We lab test and review the latest models from brands such as Bosch, Miele and Fisher and Paykel to help you find the best gas cooktop for you.
 Our gas cooktop buying guide will help you decide which one you need, and how we test explains our testing rigour.

 Our test covers a range of rectangular and square-shaped gas cooktops, in enamel, stainless steel and glass.
 Our expert testers give every cooktop a thorough workout to help find the models that: